 Information is power

 Beqa Adventure Divers blog is probably the most informative blog I know when it comes to topics all around sharks!
-Absolute must-read for sharklovers and scientists alike!
+An absolute must-read for shark lovers and scientists alike!

-Check out the page of the IUCN shark specialist group for tons of information around sharks, rays, skates, and chimaeras!
+Check out the page of the IUCN shark specialist group for tons of information around sharks, rays, skates, and chimeras!

 An excellent source for information on all topics concerning our oceans.
 The publications are constantly updated so you can see this page as kind of a gathering of all information available and put into easy texts that anyone can understand.
 Give it a try – it’s highly interesting and you might be surprised!

 The Oceanic Preservation Society (OPS) is a non-profit organization that creates films and other media to raise awareness and encourage people to protect the oceans.
 Its executive Director Loui Psihoyos is a renowned photographer and filmmaker all around the world and produces some extraordinary and sometimes disturbing footage to show, what IS REALLY going on.
 Check out their page and especially their film THE COVE which has made people take action worldwide and is continuing to do so against the incredible insane slaughter of highly intelligent sea mammals in the cove if Taiji, Japan.
 Can’t wait to watch their newest film RACING EXTINCTION!
 Edit: By now I have watched it and highly recommend it!

 Participate in a Reef Check program and contribute to the gathering of scientific data to determine the health of coral reefs worldwide.
 Coral reefs in all Oceans are threatened by the impact we humans have on our ecosystem.
 Overfishing, the acidification by greenhouse gases like CO2, pollution and habitat destruction is giving them a hard time.
 Without these natural nurseries for young fish, we might lose a strong part of our biodiversity.
 Be a part of it and dive to record!